Myers and No. 10 West Virginia earn 74-72 win at Texas

+AUSTIN, Texas (AP) -- The euphoria of blowing out a top-ranked team followed by a long trip west created one serious hangover for West Virginia.

-AUSTIN, Texas (AP) -- Teyvon Myers scored 16 points and No. 10 West Virginia avoided one of the bigger upsets of the Big 12 season so far with a 74-72 win Saturday over short-handed Texas.
+The No. 10 Mountaineers shook it off just in time to avoid one of the bigger upsets of the Big 12 season so far.

-Jevon Carter added 15 points for the Mountaineers (15-2, 4-1 Big 12), including two free throws in the final seconds that gave West Virginia a four-point lead.

-Jarrett Allen scored 19 points for the Longhorns (7-10, 1-4) and his put-back basket with 1.1 seconds left gave Texas a final desperate chance.
-But after Myers missed two free throws, Allen's final cross-court short never made it to the basket.
+Teyvon Myers scored 16 points and Jevon Carter scored 15 as West Virginia rallied to beat short-handed Texas 74-72 on Saturday.

+''We gave them a day off after the Baylor game , I tried to talk to them right after the game to make sure we got ready,'' West Virginia coach Bob Huggins said. ''We didn't have any energy (against Texas).
+Nobody travels the way we travel.
+Your sleep patterns are all different.''

 Texas played without leading scorer Tevin Mack, who was suspended indefinitely this week for an unspecified violation of team rules.
 It was his second suspension of the season for the sophomore, who missed the first game for a rules violation during the offseason.